 Homeowners should take these into consideration when deciding which types of mortgages are suitable for them as these costs can vary significantly depending on the types of mortgages selected.

-Prior to committing to any mortgages, homeowners should do their due diligence and compare the closing costs associated with each option in order to make an informed decision.
+Prior to committing to any mortgages, homeowners should carefully check and compare the closing costs associated with each option in order to make an informed decision.

 Carrie Fitts Real Estate can help you decide on the mortgage type that’s right for you